 Standing in my own power and protecting my personal boundaries in the legal situation soon led to my attracting a new, real life legal protector.
 And the court appearance was miraculously canceled.
 I was literally driving out of my neighborhood headed to the freeway to make the 5-hour trek when I got the call.

 This was just the first in a long line of blessings that this precious being has brought into my life.
-His habit of greeting me at the bedroom door every morning and escorting me down the stairs, leaning into me for support, one step at a time in sync with me left me in awe when I realized he innately wanted to help me.
+His habit of greeting me at the bedroom door every morning and escorting me down the stairs, leaning into me to provide support for my declining coordination, one step at a time in sync with me left me in awe when I realized he innately wanted to help me.
 And the look of pure love on his face each time he greets me leaves me breathless at times.

 Animals truly are angels with four legs, aren’t they?